Cajun Spiced Chicken Wings will replace buffalo chicken wings as your new favorite appetizer. A crowd pleaser for company or dinner anytime.

 No dipping sauce needed.
 They steal the show.
 Trust me.

-- Cajun Spice Rub
+Cajun Spice Chicken Wings

 - Preheat oven to 425 degrees.
 Trim wings of excess skin (if desired) and allow to come to room temperature (This is important, or else the sauce will be more difficult to spread on them).
 Pat the chicken wings dry.